lytves/pricebot/README.md

 #### Use:

-For recive actual price of a crypto coin send a command "/p coin", you can send a coin name and also a coin ticker, e.g.:
+To recive actual price of a crypto coin send a command "/p coin", you can send a coin name and also a coin ticker, you can get global market cap info with a command "/cap" e.g.:

-> VeChain
+> /p VeChain
 >
-> OMG
+> /p OMG
 >
+> /p neo
+>
-> DigixDAO
+> /cap

 ---